 At a Glance

-- Tasks: Lead the Employment department, providing expert legal advice to clients.
+- Tasks: Lead a dynamic Employment department, providing expert legal advice on various employment issues.

-- Company: Join a highly respected law firm known for excellent client service.
+- Company: Join a respected high street law firm in Essex known for excellent client service and long-standing relationships.

 A rare opportunity has arisen to lead a renowned Employment department at a highly respected high street practice based in Essex.
 This law firm prides itself on the ability to offer an excellent service to their clients, which has amounted to lots of repeat and long-standing clients.
-You will be dealing with existing clients as well as new ones, offering expert, commercially minded legal advice.
+You will be dealing with existing clients as well as new ones, offering expert, commercially minded legal advice and ensuring that the service levels remain high quality.

 Contact Detail: